sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Convolutional_Neural_Network.md

     return result
 ```

-Preparing function for **Pooling Layer**.
+Finally, preparing function for **Pooling Layer**.
 Obtained feature maps are downsampled in twice spatially with following parameters:
 <br/>**Size** of the filter is 2.
 <br/>**Step** for sliding is 2.
 <br/>**MaxPooling** operation is implemented that means that among four numbers (filter size 2x2) the maximum is chosen and is written in output feature map.